gsa-oes/office-of-evaluation-sciences/_library/42_Karlsson_2005.md

 about whether to obtain information about the value of their portfolio.
 In our model investors receive information about the aggregate level of the market and then decide whether to look up the value of their personal portfolio.
-Doing so not only provides additional information, but also increases the psychological impact of information on utility ñ an impact effect ñ and increases the speed of a utility reference point adjustment ñ a reference point updating effect.
-The main prediction of the model is that investors will check the value of their portfolios more frequently in rising markets but will ìput their heads in the sandî when markets are flat or falling.
+Doing so not only provides additional information, but also increases the psychological impact of information on utility ‚Äì an impact effect ‚Äì and increases the speed of a utility reference point adjustment ‚Äì a reference point updating effect.
+The main prediction of the model is that investors will check the value of their portfolios more frequently in rising markets but will ‚Äúput their heads in the sand‚Äù when markets are flat or falling.
 We test and find support for this prediction with three Scandinavian data sets.

 ## Author(s)